muquit/libgpw/README.md

         <version>1.0.2</version>
    </dependency>
 ```
-This technique can be used for any maven projectes.
+This technique can be used for any maven projects with source, e.g. if you
+would like to modify the code and try out locally.

 For non-maven projects, the `gpw-1.0.2.jar` jar file is available from the
 [Releases](https://github.com/muquit/gpw/releases) page.